Lincoln County Medical Center, Ruidoso, New Mexico

 Lincoln County Medical Center (LCMC), located in Ruidoso, New Mexico, was one of only four critical access hospitals (CAH) that earned national recognition for demonstrating innovative care coordination initiatives to improve population health.

 LCMC has a data-driven project that has dramatically reduced hospital readmissions among Medicare patients.
 The hospital identified a need to reduce admission rates through their review of regulatory and health improvement organization literature on readmissions, their strategic goals, readmission data, and risk stratification.
 As part of the project, teams took a deep dive into the drivers of high utilization and adjusted programs to better serve patients.

-- The hospital readmission rate for patients 65 years & older began at 6.5% in 2017, which was below their organization’s goal of 5.2%.
-Through the approaches identified above, the hospital reduced readmissions to 1.3%.
+- The hospital's readmission rate for patients 65 years & older began at 6.5% in 2017, which did not meet their organization’s goal of 5.2%.
+Through the approaches identified above, the hospital has reduced readmissions to 1.3%.

 - As a result of the project, LCMC was also named a Quest for Excellence Award winner and Top Hospital for 2019 by the New Mexico Hospital Association.

 Increasing the number of case managers in the ED provided an opportunity for them to facilitate interventions or set up services that will support the patient such as home health services or outpatient counseling.
 Utilizing the patient and family questionnaire helped the clinical team gain an entirely new perspective on the various reasons for a particular hospital readmission.
 It also aided in facilitating the proper interventions and services that were put into place at the time of discharge.
 Finally, implementing EMS home visits helped facilitate communication and coordination with the patient and their families to ensure they had the resources and support they needed to be safe and healthy at home.